There are many treatment options for

 Cancer can change over time.
 Signs that your cancer may be progressing include:

-- New or worsening symptoms (pain, shortness of breath, fatigue)
+- new or worsening symptoms (pain, shortness of breath, fatigue)

-- Scan results showing growth or new areas of disease
+- scan results showing growth or new areas of disease

-- Blood tests indicating changes to cancer markers
+- blood tests indicating changes to cancer markers.

 What to do: